 In the UK, NHS General Practitioners (GPs) typically have only 10 minutes with each patient.
 This means that they must quickly prioritise any symptoms that could indicate a serious (life threatening) disease or condition, or if none are present, suggest ‘a most likely’ diagnosis based on experience, or epidemiological information (i.e. the statistical likelihood of this type of patient having this type of disease or condition).

-Whilst this is probably the best method for reducing the risk of misdiagnosis of serious health issues, it can artificially separate inter-connected symptoms, and in the process of doing so, bypass the reasons why certain types of patient are more likely to experience certain symptoms, or health conditions.
+Whilst this is probably the best method for reducing the risk of misdiagnosis of serious health issues, it can artificially separate inter-connected symptoms, and in the process of doing so, bypass the reasons why certain types of patient are more likely to experience these symptoms, or health conditions.

 2. What is missed out in this process?

-First, take a look at the symptom table below- note how many of the symptoms of chronic ill-health conditions (that disproportionately affect women of reproductive age) can also be caused by the menstrual cycle, or hormonal medication (yellow)*.
+First, take a look at the symptom table below- note how many of the symptoms of chronic ill-health conditions (that disproportionately affect cis women of reproductive age) can also be caused by the menstrual cycle, or hormonal medication (yellow)*.

 *Symptoms as listed under each health condition on www.nhs.uk – retrieved 14 November 2016.

-So why aren’t patients routinely asked about their menstrual cycle, and/ or hormonal medication, during the differential diagnosis process?
+So why aren’t patients routinely asked about their menstrual cycle, and/ or contraceptive medications, during the differential diagnosis process?
 Well, quite simply because more often than not, their symptoms already fit a chronic health condition that is known to be more prevalent in people like them!
 Once a more serious health issue has been ruled out, the remaining symptoms, organised in order of relative severity, will be ‘proof’ enough to diagnose one of these conditions.

 For example, a female patient, aged 23, presents with symptoms of anxiety, nausea, insomnia, fatigue, and headaches.
 The anxiety is of greatest personal concern.
-Previous blood tests and a physical examination have ruled out conditions such as anaemia and hyperthyroidism.
+Previous blood tests and a physical examination have ruled out conditions such as iron deficiency anaemia and hyperthyroidism.
 The GP knows that women of reproductive age are particularly at risk of generalised anxiety disorder (GAD), which has all of these symptoms.
 Their likely hypothesis is, therefore, GAD.

 The consultation time limitation, together with a range of societal pressures (e.g. to help the patient immediately, with an increasing expectation that this be done through pharmacological means, and to avoid multiple consultations in order to save the NHS money), pushes the GP towards making a ‘working diagnosis’ as soon as possible.